Durgasravanipenumaka/CPP/Notes.md

     2.register
     3.static
     4.extern
-    5.mutable -> applicable only to the data memmbers of a class.
+    5.mutable -> applicable only to the data members of a class.

 ## Structures :

 ### Difference Between C and C++ Structures :

 | **C Structures** | **C++ Structures** |